maxzheng/great-life-guide/double.md

-There are many leadership styles, but the best one is [transcendent leadership](https://www.forbes.com/sites/kathycaprino/2018/05/01/how-to-stop-being-a-boss-and-become-a-transcendent-leader) where you instill meaning and purpose to your employees based on the company's mission [with compassion](https://knowledge.wharton.upenn.edu/article/linkedin-ceo-how-compassion-can-build-a-better-company/) so they will care about you, the company, the company's mission, and do amazing things.
+There are many leadership styles, but the best one is [transcendent leadership](https://www.forbes.com/sites/kathycaprino/2018/05/01/how-to-stop-being-a-boss-and-become-a-transcendent-leader) where you instill meaning and purpose to your employees based on the company's mission [with compassion](https://knowledge.wharton.upenn.edu/article/linkedin-ceo-how-compassion-can-build-a-better-company/) so they will care about you, the company, the company's mission, and therefore do amazing things.

 [Fred Kofman](https://www.linkedin.com/in/fkofman/)'s book [The Meaning Revolution](https://amzn.to/3ekx28m) details how transcendent leadership can be used to manage these 4 key issues in an organization: